From Evaluation to Design: Using Potential Energy Surface Smoothness Metrics to Guide Machine Learning Interatomic Potential Architectures: MinDScAIP: A Neural Network Testbed for Smoothness Evaluations with BSCT

 \subsection{Backbone Architecture Overview}

-The MinDScAIP backbone, as shown in Figure \ref{fig:mindscaip}, is structured to be similar to a Transformer backbone, and differs from conventional design mainly in the graph construction method and the attention mechanism employed.
+The MinDScAIP backbone is structured to be similar to a Transformer backbone, and differs from conventional design mainly in the graph construction method and the attention mechanism employed.
 These designs are proposed to balance expressiveness and computational scalability, while keeping the architecture unconstrained enough to serve as a neutral testbed for testing BSCT-guided modifications.
+Full details of the model can be found in Appendix \ref{sec:architecture}.

 \paragraph{Graph Construction Methods.} Most attention-based MLIPs impose sparsity using radius graphs.
-However, this often results in inefficient representations due to the highly variable number of neighbors per atom (see Appendix \ref{neighbors} for detailed analysis).
-For a more regular and efficient representation, the MinDScAIP backbone adopts a $k$-nearest-neighbor (kNN) graph structure.
+However, this often results in inefficient representations due to the highly variable number of neighbors per atom (see Appendix \ref{sec:graph_construction} for detailed analysis).
+For a more regular and efficient representation, the MinDScAIP backbone adopts a k-nearest-neighbor (kNN) graph structure.
 We arrange kNN edges into an $N_{atom}\times k$ array such that $(i, j)$-th element is the $j$-th shortest edge in node $i$'s neighborhood~\cite{qu2024importance}.
 Essentially, rather than \textit{padding} all neighborhoods to the same number of neighbors, we \textit{truncate} the neighbors to obtain a regular representation.
 To make the truncation differentiable, we further propose a Differentiable k-NN Algorithm, which will be detailed in Section \ref{Diff-kNN}.

 \paragraph{Attention Mechanism.} MinDScAIP employs a dual attention strategy inspired by Swin-Transformer's shifted window attention~\citep{liu2021swin}, as depicted in Figure~\ref{fig:attention}.
 Swin-Transformer partitions an image into windows (disjoint local sets).
 Similarly, on a directed graph, \textit{neighborhoods} can partition edges into disjoint local sets.
 Similar to Swin-Transformer, where windows are shifted to create overlaps to propagate information, we can switch between in-neighborhood and out-neighborhood to achieve the same goal.
 As illustrated in Figure~\ref{fig:attention}, MinDScAIP interleaves attention between edges sharing the same source atom (out-neighborhood) and edges sharing the same destination atom (in-neighborhood), generalizing Swin-Transformer to directed graphs.